ietf-wg-acme/acme/draft-ietf-acme-acme.md

 transition to the "processing" state when the client responds to the challenge (see {{responding-to-challenges}}) and the server begins attempting to validate that the client has completed the challenge.
+Note that within the "processing" state, the server may attempt to validate the challenge multiple times (see {{retrying-challenges}}).
+Likewise, client requests for retries do not cause a state change.
 If validation is successful, the challenge moves to the "valid" state; if there is an error, the challenge moves to the "invalid" state.